Marcxzz/EcoGreenU/README.md

 ## 📃 License
 This project is for **educational use only** and not intended for commercial deployment.
+However, you'll still need my approval to use this project, especially if for lucrative purposes.